Being Married to an Alcoholic – How to Cope and Heal

 Understanding Alcoholism in the Family Context

 When considering how to help an alcoholic son, it’s essential to first understand what alcohol use disorder (AUD) is and how it affects the entire family system.
 Alcoholism, or alcohol use disorder (AUD), is a chronic, relapsing disease—not a weakness or a moral failure.
-According to the CDC, alcohol use disorder affects millions of individuals and families every year, altering lives and relationships.
+Alcohol use disorder affects millions of individuals and families, altering lives and relationships.

 The Ripple Effect on Families